-Here is this month’s Business in the News (BITN), a compilation of business stories from around the state usually not reported on by Twin Cities media.
+Business In The News is a compilation of business stories from around Minnesota and neighboring states usually not reported on by Twin Cities media.
 These stories provide business leads, trends and insights we hope you will find useful.

 Timber Industry Remains Hopeful Pellet Plants Will Take Root

 Efforts continue to help a new organization called NorthStar Pellets develop wood pellet plants in Bemidji and Grand Rapids, Minn.
 The pellets would be made from piles of sawdust from nearby lumber mills and create about 45 jobs.
 Backed by several timber companies and Greater Bemidji, the company reportedly is owned by a company in International Falls that developed the nation’s third-largest pellet plant.
 The Minnesota Legislature last year was considering a bill to provide production incentives before COVID-19 delayed matters.
 This year, the Legislature is being asked to provide up to $3.75 million per year until June 2033 to help support the endeavor.
 More here.